bkfox/aircox/notes.md

         -> enhance calendar with possible actions?

 - website:
-    - diffusions:
-        - print program's name in lists / clean up that thing also a bit
     - article list with the focus
     - player:
         - mixcloud
-        - seek bar + timer
         - remove from playing playlist -> stop
     - date_by_list:
         - sections' url